robertsabum/Stochastic-Control-with-DRL/README.md

 # Stochastic Control with Deep Reinforcement Learning

 This repository contains the code used for the research project "Stochastic Control with Deep Reinforcement Learning."
-The paper explores the use of Deep Reinforcement Learning for solving stochastic control problems, which arise in many including finance, engineering, and robotics.
+The project explores the use of Deep Reinforcement Learning for solving stochastic control problems, which arise in many fields including finance, engineering, and robotics.

 ## Reinforcement Learning